Shreyasingh911/Space-Invaders-using-python-and-pygame/README.md

 Challenging Levels: As you progress, the game gets tougher with faster and more aggressive alien waves.
 Immersive Sound Experience: Enjoy engaging sound effects and background music that bring the game to life.
 Start Menu: Begin your adventure or exit the game from the start menu.
 Installation
 Clone this repository.

-Install the necessary dependencies with pygame.
+Install the necessary dependencies with Pygame:

+bash
+Copy code
+pip install pygame
 Launch the game with:

 bash
+Copy code
 python space_invaders.py
 How to Play
 Move: Use the arrow keys to steer your spaceship left or right.
 Shoot: Press the spacebar to fire bullets at the invading aliens.